dcshi/Mysync/README.md

 Description
 ===========
 Mysync is the role of a slaveDB.
 It recive the binlog from the master, and save them with json into <a href="http://fallabs.com/tokyocabinet/" title="tc" target="_blank">tokyocabinet</a>.
 So you can get your data form tc and sync them to any other servers, such as redis, mc, sphinx and so on.
 As an option, <a href="https://code.google.com/p/httpsqs/" title="httsqs" target="_blank">httpsqs</a> is recommended.
-Mysync is just like an IO thread for the replication.
+So that, PHP, PTYHON, C or any language which supports http protocol is OK.

 Run Mysync
 ==========